 No dictionary recognizes directer as a standard word.
 If you are writing in British English, American English, or international English, director is always correct.

-The Origin of Directer or Director
+The Origin of Directer and Director

 The word director comes from Latin.